Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

         You can add/remove several operator addresses in the above array.

-    If you insert everything correctly, the JSON object should look similar to the below JSON object that will add the account address "4DH219B..." as an operator to the ``sender`` account.
+    If you insert everything correctly, the JSON object should look similar to the below JSON object that will add the account address 4DH219B... as an operator to the ``SENDER_ACCOUNT``.

     .. code-block:: json